The Global FlyFisher

 Compound tapers: refers to tapers built from more than one transition.
 Compound tapers have three or more lengths of equally thick line parted by each their taper.
 The most common compound tapers are different variations of the wind taper having two or more rear tapers.

 Triangle tapers: in this case the front taper is long and will produce a very smooth transfer of power through the line to the leader.
 This generates an extra delicate presentation.
-Some very long triangle tapers are utilised for two hand rods and underhand and spey casts.
+Some very long triangle tapers are utilized for two hand rods and underhand and spey casts.

 Most known is the brand Lee Wulff's Triangle Taper, but others have names such as Arrowheads (Michael Evans), Guidetaper, Pounch or Streamline (Guideline).
 Rio confuses the term a bit by calling their line with this taper WindCutter, which serves to illustrate that these lines are considered suitable for wind by some casters.